COVID SAFETY PAGE

 The London Landmarks Half Marathon is a day like no other, bringing together runners, spectators, charities, and community groups from across the UK for an incredible one-of-a-kind event.

-This is a collaborative effort and we are working closely with our stakeholders, partners, and a leading crowd management specialist to adapt our delivery model to stage a socially distanced LLHM in 2021 and create a safe race day experience for all involved.
-The plans we are developing follow the latest DCMS and Run Britain guidance to ensure appropriate social distancing measures are in place on race day.
+Our plans will follow the latest DCMS and Run Britain guidance to ensure appropriate social distancing measures are in place on race day if needed.
 Our current modelling and planning shows that we can safely accommodate up to 14,500 race starters with social distancing measures in place.

 We have been overwhelmed by the incredible support of our runners to date and we know that we can count on you to help us to deliver a safe LLHM 2021 race day.
 With this in mind, the following information is to help you understand what to expect on event day and what we expect of you coming along and taking part in the event.